vitessio/website/content/en/docs/22.0/reference/features/tablet-throttler.md

 - `vreplication`: any VReplication workflow.
 - `tablegc`: table lifecycle.
-- `online-ddl`: any Online DDL operation, whether Vitess or `gh-ost`.
+- `online-ddl`: any Online DDL operation.
 - `vplayer`: a submodule of VReplication.
 - `schema-tracker`: the internal schema tracker.